Air Fryer London Broil

 And because top round is a less expensive cut of beef, it ends up being a very budget-friendly meal, too!

 Love London Broil?
-Try our London Broil in the Instant Pot, London Broil Oven Recipe, and Crock Pot London Broil recipes too!
+Try my London Broil on the Grill, London Broil in the Instant Pot, London Broil Oven Recipe, and Crock Pot London Broil recipes too!

 Air Fryer I recommend: Large, easy to clean, square basket, burner on top and bottom.
 Click to see it.